SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

     - Go to the sidebar
     - Uncheck the videos that won't be displayed.
     - Click Display selected or Ctrl+D to confirm your choices

+Functional black-box tests that ensure the config file and API is working correctly.
+To run them:

 - pytest